alperuzun/THRESHOLD/README.md

 ### Assess Significance
 <img src="https://github.com/alperuzun/THRESHOLD/blob/main/threshold/assets/page5.png?raw=true" alt="Page 5 Image" height= 220 align = "left" style = "margin-bottom: 20px" >

-This page simply outlines the result of your analyses, describing whether the differences between the saturation types in each data set yielded statistically significant differences.
+This page simply outlines the result of your analyses, describing whether the differences between the saturation types in each data set yielded `statistically significant` differences.
 This result is outlined in the orange box.
-Additional relevant statistical measures, including the calculated p-value, are also listed.
+Additional relevant statistical measures, including the calculated `p-value`, are also listed.

-To download a more detailed description of the statistical analyses, press “Download Full Report” to export a (.txt) file of relevant calculated statistical measures for each of the saturation types.
+To download a more detailed description of the statistical analyses, press `“Download Full Report”` to export a `(.txt)` file of relevant calculated statistical measures for each of the saturation types.

 To begin a new statistical analysis, press the back button.
 If you would like to restart entirely and navigate back home, press the back button.